 Classification: small town

-Location: Green Township, Hamilton County – On Harrison Ave.
-South of I-74 & U.S. 52
+Location: Green Township, Hamilton County – On Harrison Ave south of I-74 and US 52

-Dent was originally called Challensville & was named after the town’s first preacher Rev. James Challen (1802 – 1878).
-The first house in town was the Three Mile Hotel which some of the early farmers in the area resided at.
+Dent was originally called Challensville and was named after the town’s first preacher, Rev. James Challen (1802 – 1878).
+The first house in town was the Three Mile Hotel which some of the early farmers in the area used as their residence.
 The Challensville post office ran from 1843 – 1846.
-Charles Gustav Reemelin (1814 – 1896) was a german immigrant & a state senator who lived in the town & had it's name changed to Dent after a large depression in the earth near his house & vineyards.
-In it's early days Dent had a church, school, several stores, & a few dozen residences along Harrison Pike.
-The population was around 100 in 1895 & the post office ran from 1846 – 1904 when the mail started going through Cincinnati.
+Charles Gustav Reemelin (1814 – 1896) was a German immigrant and a state senator who lived in the town and had its name changed to Dent after a large depression in the earth near his house and vineyards.
+In its early days, Dent had a church, school, several stores, and a few dozen residences along Harrison Pike.
+The population was around 100 in 1895 and the post office ran from 1846 – 1904 when the mail started going through Cincinnati.

 Classification: historic town

-In 1900 Willliam J. Holthingrichs bought an ice company & changed the name to The Home City Ice & Coal Co. in 1910, naming it after the nearby neighborhood.
-Home city had it's own train station on the Big Four Railroad (Cleveland, Cincinnati, Chicago, & St. Louis) & post office that ran from 1854 – 1911.
+In 1900 Willliam J. Holthingrichs bought an ice company and changed the name to The Home City Ice & Coal Co. in 1910, naming it after the nearby neighborhood.
+Home city had its own train station on the Big Four Railroad (Cleveland, Cincinnati, Chicago, & St. Louis Railroad) and post office that ran from 1854 – 1911.
 The ice company was sold to Gottleib Hartweg who moved it to Ivanhoe Avenue in 1911.
-That same year Home City lost it's name as Sayler Park was incorporated.
-There's still several remnants & old buildings left from when Sayler Park was Home City.
-It’s is a nice area to spend a historical day close to the Ohio river.
+That same year Home City lost its name as Sayler Park was incorporated.
+There are still several remnants and old buildings left from when Sayler Park was Home City.
+It’s a nice area to spend a day along the Ohio river.